OpenJML/openjml.github.io/tutorial/MethodCalls.md

 title: JML Tutorial - Method Calls
 ---

-We have seen how to verify methods that have pre- and postconditions to desribe the behavior of method bodys that contain if statements and assignments.
+We have seen how to verify methods that have pre- and postconditions to describe the behavior of method bodies that contain if statements and assignments.
 Now let's progress to method calls.

 The key point to remember is that verification in JML (and other similar deductive verification languages and tools) is *modular by method*.
-That is, each method is verified on its own; only when all methods are verified with a consistent set of specifications can the program as a whole be considered verified.
+That is, each method is verified on its own; only when all methods are verified with a consistent set of specifications across all of them can the program as a whole be considered verified.

 Consider two methods, a caller and a callee, as shown in this diagram.